 The entire process should take less than 20 minutes once you find the Bitcoin ATM and start the transaction.
 The cryptocurrency should arrive in your wallet within 10 minutes or so, though the times can vary.

-- Wait for funds to arrive.
+- Wait for funds to be credited to your account.

-How Do I Make A Withdrawal from A Bitcoin ATM?
+How Do I Make a Withdrawal From a Bitcoin ATM?

 When researching how to use a Bitcoin ATM, people are often confused about whether or not they can use a Bitcoin ATM to withdraw cash.